Acrodermatitis continua suppurativa L40.2

 • Acitretin:

-• Children: Very strict indication, careful benefit-risk assessment.
+• Children: Very strict indication, careful risk-benefit assessment.
 Initial: 0.5 mg/kg bw/day.
-Maintenance dose: 0.1 mg/kg bw/day, never > 0.2 mg/kg bw/day or > 35 mg/day.
+Maintenance dose: 0.1 mg/kg bw/day, under no circumstances > 0.2 mg/kg bw/day or > 35 mg/day.

-Reminder.
+Note!
 Systemic therapy should be combined with external treatment.

 Alternative:

-• Methotrexate: Initial 10-15 mg/week p.o. or s.c.
-Depending on response, dose may be slowly reduced week by week.
+• Methotrexate: Initially 10-15 mg/week p.o. or s.c.
+Depending on the response, the dose can be slowly reduced week by week.
 Maintenance dose: 2.5-5.0 mg/week.

 • Ciclosporin A: reserve therapeutic agent!
-Initial: 2.5 mg/kg bw/day p.o., increase to 5 mg/kg bw possible, dose reduction according to skin findings, aim for lowest possible maintenance dose.
+Initial: 2.5 mg/kg bw/day p.o., increase to 5 mg/kg bw possible, dose reduction according to skin findings, aim for the lowest possible maintenance dose.

 • Biologics in detail:

 • Etanercept: S.a.u. psoriasis vulgaris.
-Standard dose (Pat. > 18 y.): 2 times/week 25 mg s.c.
-Alternative: 50 mg s.c.
-2 times/week for up to 12 weeks, then 25 mg s.c.
-2 times/week.
+Standard dose (patients > 18 years): 2 times/week 25 mg s.c.
+Alternative: 2 times/week 50 mg s.c. for up to 12 weeks, then 2 times/week 25 mg s.c.

-• Adalimumab: 40 mg s.c. every 4 weeks (standard dose).
+• Adalimumab: 40 mg s.c. every 4 weeks (standard dose)

-• Ustekinumab: 45mg s.c. every 12 weeks (standard dose)
+• Ustekinumab: 45 mg s.c. every 12 weeks (standard dose)

-• Secukinumab: Good and sustained success has been achieved with the IL-17 inhibitor secukinumab (Galluzzo M et al. 2019; Schmid E et al. 2019).
+• Secukinumab: Good and sustained success has been achieved with the IL-17 inhibitor secukinumab (Galluzzo M et al. 2019; Schmid E et al. 2019)

-• Other single case reports exist on:
+• Further individual case reports exist on:

 Case report(s)